keanehatescoding/strathmore_docs/Second year First Semester Notes/World Civilization I/Islam.md

 He died two years later.

 ## 1. Confession(Shahada)
-It quotes "I witness to one and no any other God but Allah and Mohammed his prophet"
+It quotes "I witness to one and no God but Allah and Mohammed his prophet"

 ## 2. Prayer(Salat)
 Muslims pray 5 times a day facing Mecca.